gusper01/Ejercicio_ML/README.md

 # Ejercicio_ML
-## “All models are wrong, some are useful.”
+## “All models are wrong, but some are useful.”
 George Box

 *[Descripción del proyecto](#Descripción-del-proyecto)